-- Single Pipe Installation-If installing as a non-direct vent appliance, (single outlet pipe and no inlet pipe) refer to Table 3.
-The table shows the maximum number of elbows allowed with any given pipe diameter and length of run. - Double Pipe Installation-If installing as a direct-vent appliance, consult Table 4 to select the proper diameter exhaust and combustion air piping.
-Exhaust and combustion air piping is sized for each furnace Btuh size based on total lineal vent length (on inlet or outlet side), and number of 90° elbows required. - Use of Elbows-Two 45° elbows can be substituted for one 90° elbow.
+- Single Pipe Installation-If installing as a non-direct vent appliance, (single outlet pipe and no inlet pipe) refer to Table 4.
+The table shows the maximum number of elbows allowed with any given pipe diameter and length of run. - Double Pipe Installation-If installing as a direct-vent appliance, consult Table 5 to select the proper diameter exhaust and combustion air piping.
+Exhaust and combustion air piping is sized for each furnace Btuh size based on total lineal vent length (on inlet or outlet side), and number of 90° elbows required. - 3.
+Use of Elbows-Two 45° elbows can be substituted for one 90° elbow.
 The elbow or elbows used for vent termination outside the structure ARE counted, including elbows needed to bring termination above expected snow levels.
+When the vent system length used is borderline with the next size combination category, always use the next larger size.